Utkarshagar/MediFusion/README.md

 4. Access secure health records and other personalized features.

 ## Roadmap
-- [ ] Implement user authentication for secure access.
+- [x] Implement user authentication for secure access. ✅
 - [ ] Develop a backend to store and manage user data and health records.
 - [ ] Expand virtual consultation features for enhanced interaction.
 - [ ] Add multilingual support for global accessibility.
 - [ ] Integrate AI-powered health advice and diagnostics.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: